Sensitivity of Standard Model Vacuum Stability to Enhanced Scalar Couplings: A Coupling Scan and its Implications for Radiatively Broken Electroweak Symmetry: Discussion

-The Landau pole at $\Lambda_{\rm UV} \sim 10^{16}$--$10^{18}$ GeV should not be viewed as pathological but rather as signaling EFT breakdown.
-Above this scale, the SM ceases to be a valid effective description and new physics must enter.
-Several UV completions are natural:
+The Landau pole at $\Lambda_{\rm UV}$ should be viewed as signaling EFT breakdown rather than as a pathology of the calculation.
+Above this scale the SM ceases to be a valid effective description and new physics must enter.
+For moderate enhancements just above $k_{\rm crit}$, the pole lies near or above the Planck scale and the perturbative description is valid over essentially the entire desert.
+For large enhancements the pole scale collapses: by $k = 3$ it has fallen to $\sim 10^{10}$~GeV, and by $k = 7.2$ to $\sim 10^5$~GeV.
+The breakdown scale is therefore a strongly decreasing function of the enhancement, and the position of $\Lambda_{\rm UV}$ identifies the scale at which a UV completion must enter, not a domain where the SM description remains valid.

-Compositeness scenarios where the Higgs emerges as a bound state of more fundamental constituents with $\Lambda_{\rm UV}$ as the compositeness scale\cite{Kaplan1984} appear particularly well-motivated.
-The large coupling $\lambda \sim 0.9$ at $M_t$ in the RBEWS case already suggests partial compositeness.
-Extended scalar sectors with additional singlets or doublets can modify RG flow and remove the pole through mixing effects\cite{Elias2003}.
-Asymptotic safety proposals posit non-perturbative UV fixed points that regulate the Landau pole\cite{Shaposhnikov2009}.
-Warped extra dimensions provide natural UV cutoffs at the curvature scale\cite{Randall1999}.
+Several UV completions are natural at the relevant scale.
+Compositeness scenarios where the Higgs emerges as a bound state of more fundamental constituents~\cite{Kaplan1984} are well-motivated when the coupling is large at low scales.
+Extended scalar sectors with additional singlets or doublets can modify RG flow and soften or remove the pole through mixing effects~\cite{Elias2003,Hiller2022,Hiller2024}.
+Asymptotic safety proposals posit non-perturbative UV fixed points that regulate the Landau pole~\cite{Shaposhnikov2009}.
+For the large-enhancement regime, the low value of $\Lambda_{\rm UV}$ points specifically toward strong dynamics or compositeness in the multi-TeV to PeV range rather than toward unification-scale physics.

-The proximity of $\Lambda_{\rm UV} \sim 10^{16}$ GeV to the GUT scale is striking.
-This coincidence suggests that GUT physics, which already addresses gauge coupling unification, may also play a role in the scalar sector.